hillcharlotte/ps239T-final-project/template/README.md

 1. coverage-over-time.jpeg: Graphs the number of articles about each region over time.
 2. regression-table.txt: Summarizes the results of OLS regression, modelling *nyt* on a number of covariates.

+### More Information

+For more information, contact Charlotte Hill at charlottehill@berkeley.edu